 2006 November - Iraq and Syria restore diplomatic relations after nearly a quarter century.

 2007 March - European Union relaunches dialogue with Syria.

 2007 April - US House of Representatives Speaker Nancy Pelosi meets President Assad in Damascus.
 She is the highest-placed US politician to visit Syria in recent years.
 Secretary of State Condoleezza Rice meets Foreign Minister Walid Muallem the following month in the first contact at this level for two years.

+2007 September - Israel carries out an aerial strike against a nuclear facility under construction in northern Syria.
 2008 July - President Assad meets French President Nicolas Sarkozy in Paris.
 The visit signals the end of the diplomatic isolation by the West that followed the assassination of former Lebanese PM Rafik Hariri in 2005.
-While in Paris, President Assad also meets the recently-elected Lebanese president, Michel Suleiman.
-The two men agree to work towards the establishing of full diplomatic relations between their countries.
+2008 October - Syria establishes diplomatic relations with Lebanon for first time since both countries established independence in 1940s.

 2009 March - Jeffrey Feltman, acting assistant US secretary of state for the Near East, visits Damascus with White House national security aide Daniel Shapiro in first high-level US diplomatic mission for nearly four years.
 Meets Foreign Minister Walid Muallem.

 Trading launches on Syria's stock exchange in a gesture towards liberalising the state-controlled economy.